 Having spent several years planning and designing school and public libraries, one of the issues mentioned in design consolation meetings is how to encourage teenagers to read more.
-A recent study conducted by The Reading Agency states that 44% of young people in England don’t read for pleasure.
-This is becoming ever increasing with the availability of digital and social media in teenagers’ lives, whether it be through e-books, online articles, smart phones or tablets.
+A recent study conducted by Scholastic stated that only 51% of children said they liked reading books for pleasure.
+This is becoming ever-increasing with the availability of digital and social media in teenagers’ lives, whether it be through e-books, online articles, smartphones or tablets.

-2. A good children’s section will encourage younger readers from the start, as they can enjoy the library experience and become enthusiastic readers.
-Younger children enjoy the process of choosing books when there’s an interesting display and like to sit down in hide away seating areas and read with the comfort of adults they know and trust.
+A good children’s section will encourage younger readers from the start, as they can enjoy the library experience and become enthusiastic readers.
+Younger children enjoy the process of choosing books when there’s an interesting display and like spending time sitting down in hideaway seating areas and reading with the comfort of adults they know and trust.

-4. Graphic panels on walls and contrasting coloured seating separate from the children’s and adult sections always work well.
-The use of different styles of chairs and seating from the rest of the library can make the teenagers feel special and grown up.
+Graphic panels on walls and contrasting coloured seating separate from the children’s and adult sections always work well.
+The use of different styles of chairs and seating from the rest of the library can make the teenagers feel special and grown-up.

-A friendly, welcoming atmosphere with facilities like Wi-Fi connection, coffee/tea facilities and sofas to compete with coffee shops are key.
-Some libraries have even opted for designated social areas with low level music.
+A friendly, welcoming atmosphere with facilities like Wi-Fi connection, coffee/tea facilities and sofas to compete with coffee shops are key for teenage libraries.
+Some libraries have even opted for designated social areas with low-level music.
 Public libraries are no longer places just for quiet reading and contemplation, but also include social, relaxing and informative features.